The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-In order to determine the correct VAT treatment the intermediary will need to determine whether the underlying supply is goods or services.
-The intermediary will need to ensure that, if the underlying supply is one of services, he fully understands the nature and scope of the services supplied as the VAT treatment will depend upon the exact nature of the services being supplied.
+In order to determine the correct VAT treatment, the intermediary needs to determine whether the underlying supply is goods or services.
+If the underlying supply is services, the intermediary will need to ensure that he fully understands the nature and scope of the services supplied as the VAT treatment will depend upon the exact nature of the services being supplied.
 The general rules for supplies of goods and services are outlined below but are covered in detail in various guidance notes which are linked to this document.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.